The Real Estate Law Review: United Kingdom - England & Wales

 SDLT is a transactional tax payable by the buyer on the acquisition of a chargeable interest, and applies to any chargeable consideration payable by the buyer on a relevant transaction.
 The rate depends on the value of the transaction, and the highest rate for non-residential transactions is currently 5 per cent in respect of that part of consideration that exceeds £250,000.
 Residential properties are subject to rates ranging from 2 per cent up to 12 per cent for higher-value properties where the consideration exceeds £1.5 million; there is an additional 3 per cent charge on second homes and most buy-to-let properties and, from April 2021, a further 2 per cent surcharge on purchases by non-UK residents, thus making for a marginal rate of up to 17 per cent.
 Where the buyer of a residential property costing more than £500,000 is a corporate vehicle, the rate of SDLT is 15 per cent and an additional annual charge may also apply.
-The government has announced that there will be an additional 2 per cent charge for non-residents buying residential property in England.
 A new land transaction tax replaced SDLT on property transactions in Wales with effect from April 2018, which, following the introduction of a similar tax in Scotland in 2015, leaves England and Northern Ireland as the two areas of the United Kingdom where SDLT remains in place.
 SDLT is also payable by the tenant on the rental element of a lease on grant, and is charged at banded rates of 1 and 2 per cent of the net present value of the rent payable for the term of the lease.
 Limited types of transactions are normally exempt from SDLT, including mortgages and personal licences to use or occupy land.
 A number of reliefs that may apply, including group relief, sale and leaseback relief, acquisition relief, reconstruction relief and charity relief.
 It is important to consider how best to structure a transaction for SDLT purposes, although the introduction of various anti-avoidance provisions has made it increasingly difficult to implement tax-saving schemes.
-A stamp duty holiday introduced by the government at the start of lockdown to help support the housing market comes to an end on 31 March 2021.
+An SDLT holiday introduced by the government at the start of lockdown to help support the housing market came to an end on 30 September 2021.